Dessia-tech/nurbs/docs/compatibility.rst

 .. code-block:: python
     :linenos:

-    from geomdl import NURBS
+    from nurbs import NURBS
-    from geomdl import utilities as utils
+    from nurbs import utilities as utils
-    from geomdl import compatibility as compat
+    from nurbs import compatibility as compat
-    from geomdl.visualization import VisMPL
+    from nurbs.visualization import VisMPL

     #
     # Surface exported from your CAD software